Mini Case Studies

 Task

-I was responsible for redesigning the AOI (Areas of Interest) Editor screen to make it more intuitive and introducing a key new feature: Dynamic AOIs.
+I was responsible for redesigning the Areas of Interest (AOIs) Editor screen to make it more intuitive, and introducing a key new feature: Dynamic AOIs.

 Context

 AOIs are a core metric in eye-tracking research.
-They allow researchers to define specific areas on images or videos to analyze how much attention those areas receive using various metrics.
+They allow researchers to define specific areas on images or videos to analyze how much attention those areas receive using various metrics (see here).

 The new Dynamic AOIs feature leveraged an object-tracking AI model created by Tobii data scientists to enabling AOIs to move with objects in videos.